alan-turing-institute/reginald/README.md

 How the bot responds to messages is determined by the response engine that is set up - see the [models README](MODELS.md) for more details of the models available.
 The main models we use are:
 -  `llama-index-llama-cpp`: a model which uses the [`llama-index`](https://github.com/jerryjliu/llama_index) library to query a data index and then uses a quantised LLM (implemented using [`llama-python-cpp`](https://github.com/abetlen/llama-cpp-python)) to generate a response
-- `llama-index-hf`: a model which uses the [`llama-index`](https://github.com/jerryjliu/llama_index) library to query a data index and then uses a Huggingface LLM to generate a response
+- `llama-index-hf`: a model which uses the [`llama-index`](https://github.com/jerryjliu/llama_index) library to query a data index and then uses an LLM from [Huggingface](https://huggingface.co/models) to generate a response
 - `llama-index-gpt-azure`: a model which uses the [`llama-index`](https://github.com/jerryjliu/llama_index) library to query a data index and then uses the Azure OpenAI API to query a LLM to generate a response

 ### Prerequisites